BenTubbing/Cycloidal-Gear-Milling/docs/MCL.md

 Once a MillPath is defined, the user creates a CBT_MillingMachine object.
 The machine:

 - maps object coordinates to machine coordinates (X, Y, Z, A, B)
+- takes care of making machine coordinates relative to the object's zero-point - which maps to the work origin.
 - applies feeds according to the tracetypes
 - converts the millpath into G‑code
 - writes the G‑code to a .cnc file